SalesforceFoundation/salesforce-sonar-plugin/README.md

 ## Installation

-Compile the plugin using `make install`.
+Compile the plugin using `mvn install`.
 Copy the resulting sonar-salesforce-pmd-1.x.x-SNAPSHOT.jar file to your SonarQube plugins directory.

 ## Usage